jimmerioles/random-stoic-quotes-api/readme.md

 # Random Inspiring Quotes API
 This [JSON API v1](http://jsonapi.org) compliant Web API provides collection of inspiring quotes from notable individuals.
+Please feel free to use the endpoint for your project.
+Available in https://random-inspiring-quotes-api.herokuapp.com

 ## Features